firasm/conferencekit/_sources/content/chapter02_pre/venue.md

 - What accessibility protocols, processes, procedures, structures are already in place?
 - Can the venue provide spaces for rest and reflection, family gatherings, informal connection?
 - Can child care be supported either within or close to the venue?
-- Are there accessible washrooms for people with a range of identities and needs?
+- Are there accessible washrooms for people with a range of needs?
+Are the washrooms welcome to gender-diverse people?
-- Will the venue allow for a barrier free flow between the events on the program schedule: or would people need to navigate inaccessible building structures, transportation, etc.?
+- Will the venue allow for a barrier free flow between the events on the program schedule, or will people need to navigate inaccessible building structures, transportation, etc.?
 - What kind of technical supports are provided by the venue?
 - Will they provide (or can you set up) signage for directions, locations, etc.